olievortex/olieigra/README.md

 - LICENSE - MIT License
 - pyproject.toml - Configuration file for packaging
 - README.md - This file
+- sample_gph20s10k.py - A sample implementation using olieigra.
+It interpolates data over 20 levels.
+- sample_qa.py - A very simple implementation using olieigra.
+It writes a very simple aggregate of data.

 ## Installation
 Dependencies:
 - numpy
 - pytest

+### Option 1
-Download the most recent *.whl file from the /dist folder.
-Install using pip.
-Replace 'version' in the command below with the actual version of your download.
+[Download](https://github.com/olievortex/olieigra/releases) the .whl file from the latest release and install it using pip.
+(Replace the text 'version' below with the actual file version.)

     pip install /path/to/whl/olieigra-version-py3-none-any.whl

+### Option 2
+Clone the repository and build your own package.

+    cd /path/to/cloned/repository
+    conda activate your_environment
+    conda install build
+    python -m build

+A .whl file will be created in the /dist/ folder.
+Take this file and install as you would using Option 1 above.

 ## Usage and Documentation
 [Please refer to the repository Wiki](https://github.com/olievortex/olieigra/wiki)